SINTEF and NTNU CCS Award

 - The candidate shall have played a key role in the contribution or achievement.

-- Has promoted and increased the public understanding of CCS
+- The candidate/contribution has promoted and increased the public understanding of CCS.

 - A plaque

 - Free participation at the next TCCS Conference

 The awardee will be asked to give a 20 minute Award Winner's Lecture at the TCCS-11 Conference, on a self-decided CCS topic.

 Subject to worthy candidates, the next SINTEF and NTNU CCS Award will be given in June 2021, at the TCCS-11.
 Deadline for nominations is April 30, 2021.

 Professor Roland Span wins the SINTEF and NTNU CCS award 2019

 Professor Roland Span of Ruhr-University Bochum, Germany, received the prestigious SINTEF and NTNU Carbon Capture and Storage (CCS) Award, honoring his extraordinary contributions and outstanding work in the field of carbon capture technologies.